rajjeet/gatsby-blog/src/pages/posts/2019-05/state-management-react-hooks/index.md

 ![](ghetto-redux-logger.png)

-Note that I've composed the root reducer using the ```countReducer``` specified before, so the state related to this reducer will be comparementalize in a slice called ```count```.
+Note that I've composed the root reducer using the ```countReducer``` specified before, so the state related to this reducer will be contained in a slice called ```count```.
 Now, every state change will invoke 3 ```console.log```, which will output the before, action, and after information in the dev tools.